buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 If I wanted to add another row of 3 keys, it would only take 1 extra leg of the processor instead of 3!

 A microprocessor has a bunch of legs and some of them will have very specific uses that cannot be changed, like one that takes in power, one that's grounded, one that restarts the MCU if it receives voltage, etc...
-There will be some pins called "GPIO", which stands for "General Purpose Input Output".
-GPIO don't serve any specific purpose, you can make your program do whatever you want with them.
+There will be some pins called "GPIO", which stands for "General Purpose Input Output". **Most** GPIO don't serve any specific purpose, you can make your program do whatever you want with them.
 In our case, the GPIO will be for our keyboard rows and columns.

 So why am I bringing this up now?
 You see, in order to choose the right components for your keyboard, you need to know how many rows and columns you're going to need.
 In the case of my keyboard, I already have a very specific layout I have to use because I'm putting it in an already existing case, but if you are also making a custom case for your keyboard, it might be helpful to take a few minutes to use the [Keyboard Layout Editor](https://www.keyboard-layout-editor.com/) to decide how your keyboard will look.
 You can export the layout into a JSON file which can be used to speed up positioning the keys in CAD software, but just as importantly you can export an image of your layout: